 Proving Lost Wages

-To prove that you have lost wages, you will need to demonstrate that you have been or will be out of work.
-If your wage loss is fairly short term, you can present evidence such as copies of previous paychecks, copies of your work schedules, and a letter from your employer that states that you missed work for the relevant period without any other form of income compensation.
+You must demonstrate that you have been or will be out of work to prove that you have lost wages.
+If your wage loss is fairly short-term, you can present evidence such as copies of previous paychecks, your work schedules, and a letter from your employer stating that you missed work for the relevant period without any other form of income compensation.

 However, the longer you are unable to work, the more likely it will be that you will need legal assistance to help you demonstrate what your losses are.
-Similarly, if your doctor has made the determination that you will be unable to return to your job at all, a personal injury lawyer can help you understand the type and amount of lost wages you will be eligible to claim.
-This may require you to present medical records, statements from witnesses and doctors, and even testimony from experts on your particular type of disability.
+Similarly, if your doctor has determined that you cannot return to your job, a personal injury lawyer can help you understand the type and amount of lost wages you can claim.
+This may require you to present medical records, statements from witnesses and doctors, and even expert testimony on your particular type of disability.

 Contact a New Jersey Personal Injury Attorney Today

-If you have been injured in an accident that was caused by another party, you should not have to suffer financially as a result.
-The experienced New Jersey personal injury attorneys of Brach Eichler Injury Lawyers are here to help you recover the wages that you have lost.
+If you have been injured in an accident another party caused, you should not suffer financially.
+The experienced New Jersey personal injury attorneys of Brach Eichler Injury Lawyers are here to help you recover your lost wages.
 We will work hard to get you the full and fair compensation you deserve.
 Call us today at (973) 364-8300 or contact us online for a free consultation.